 2.7 The Licensing Authority recognises how crucial tourism is to this thriving coastal and large rural district.
 Tourism not only generates employment, but is responsible for a significant amount of expenditure which consequently translates into millions of pounds of income for local businesses through direct, indirect and induced effects.

-2.8 In October 2020 there were in excess of 3000 commercial premises of which approximately 1557 are registered food premises, over 100 accommodation establishments, hotels and B&B’s, and one of the largest caravan and campsites in Europe located in Selsey.
+2.8 In June 2024 there were 3,060 commercial premises, of which 1,485 were registered food premises.
+This includes a number of accommodation establishments including hotels, B&B’s and one of the largest caravan/ campsites in Europe located in Selsey.
 There are many historic and cultural attractions in the region including Goodwood, with its renowned horse and motor car racing, Fishbourne Roman Palace, the internationally recognised Chichester Festival Theatre, the Weald and Downland Museum and the award winning Pallant House Gallery.

-2.9 In May 2021, current authorisations within the Chichester district under the Act include:
+2.9 In May 2024, current authorisations within the Chichester district under the Act include: